 Purpose

-You can use this statement to create a materialized view log.
+This statement is used to create a materialized view log.

-A materialized view log (mlog) is used to record the incremental update data of a base table (a regular table or a materialized view) to support fast refreshes of materialized views.
-An mlog is a table that tracks changes to the base table and applies these changes to the corresponding materialized view, thereby enabling fast refresh.
+A materialized view log (mlog) records incremental updates to the base table (a regular table or a materialized view) to support fast refreshes of materialized views.
+An mlog is a record table that tracks changes to the base table and applies these changes to the corresponding materialized view, enabling fast refreshes.

 Note

-OceanBase Database currently does not support specifying partitions for an mlog.
-The partitions of an mlog are bound to the partitions of the base table.
+In OceanBase Database, the mlog table does not support specifying partitions.
+The partitions of the mlog table are bound to the partitions of the base table.

 To create a materialized view log, you must have the CREATE TABLE privilege and the SELECT privilege on the base table.
 For more information about privileges in OceanBase Database, see Privilege types in Oracle mode.